 Salma has been the Travel Editor at Food & Wine and the Food Editor at O, the Oprah Magazine.
 She has consulted on content and strategy for media brands such as NBC, Conde Nast and BravoTV.com, and she currently writes, ghostwrites and edits content ranging from books to features and op-eds for media brands, book publishers, non-profits and executives.

-She has been an adjunct professor at NYU’s School of Continuing and Professional Studies and has been a frequent guest speaker at the New School, NYU, and CUNY.
+She was also an adjunct professor at NYU’s School of Continuing and Professional Studies and has been a frequent guest speaker at the New School, NYU, and CUNY.
 Several of her articles have been selected for publication in The Best Food Writing anthologies.
-Salma also has written about digital financial services, ocean pollution, parenting, and education, among other topics.
+Salma has written about digital financial services, ocean pollution, parenting, and education, among other topics.

 She holds a bachelor’s degree in philosophy from the University of California at Berkeley.